 The value in the scanPC when the main processor reads the first response primitive after beginning to execute an instruction depends on the instruction being executed.
 For a cpGEN instruction, the scanPC points to the word following the coprocessor command word.
 For the cpBcc instructions, the scanPC points to the word following the instruction F-line operation word.
-For the cpScc, cpTRAPcc, and cpDBcc instructions, the scanPC points to the word following the scanPC points to the word following the scanPC points to the scanPC po
+For the cpScc, cpTRAPcc, and cpDBcc instructions, the scanPC points to the word following the coprocessor condition specifier word.

 If a coprocessor implementation uses optional instruction extension words with a general or conditional instruction, the coprocessor must use these words consistently so that the scanPC is updated accordingly during the instruction execution.
 Specifically, during the execution of general category instructions, when the coprocessor terminates the instruction protocol, the MC68030 assumes that the scanPC is pointing to the operation word of the next instruction to be executed.
-During the execution of conditional category instructions, when the coprocessor terminates the instructions, when the coprocessor terminates the instructions, when the scanPC is pointing to the word of the next instruction to be executed.
 During the execution of conditional category instructions, when the coprocessor terminates the instruction protocol, the MC68030 assumes that the scanPC is pointing to the word following the last of any coprocessor-defined extension words in the instruction format.